-This notice applies to Genus UK Ltd T/A Select (Select), who we also refer to throughout as "we", "us" or "our".
+This notice applies to Select, who we also refer to throughout as "we", "us" or "our".
 See below for our Contact Information.

-Select is registered (under the name Genus UK Ltd) as a data controller with the Information Commissioner’s Office, which is the UK's independent body set up to uphold information rights.
-As a data controller we are responsible for ensuring that when we process Personal Information we comply with UK data protection law.
+Select as a data controller with the Information Commissioner’s Office, which is the UK's independent body set up to uphold information rights.
+As a data controller, we are responsible for ensuring that when we process Personal Information we comply with UK data protection law.

 If you have any questions about this policy, please be touch with Select see below for our Contact Information.